physphase/Pause-Your-Program/README.md

 - Simply delete the GreenGaming folder

 ## Check GPU usage
-for Nvidia: check gpu usage by using the command "nvidia-smi".
-This shows GPU power usage and the load percentage. for AMD: Try checking the GPU utilization by using the commands "amdconfig --odgc" and "amdconfig --odgt".
+for Nvidia: check gpu usage by using the command ````nvidia-smi````.
+This shows GPU power usage and the load percentage.
+for AMD: Try checking the GPU utilization by using the commands ````amdconfig --odgc```` and ````amdconfig --odgt````.
 I do not have an AMD graphics card, so I could not test these commands.

+## Known "issue"
+The paused program still registers all keyboard and mouse inputs and will "use" them as soon as the program is unpaused.
+A workaround would be to ALT+TAB out of the program.